tthecoder15/T2A2-API-Webserver/README.md

 ```

 Each model in the app uses an SQLAlchemy instance, "db", that contains SQLAlchemy's methods for converting Pythonic data structures to SQL formatting.
-The User class uses these to describe each attribute stored in the "users" table and its data quality.
-In the above model, id is an integer that represents the primary key for "user" instances, email, password and first_name are all strings with a maximum length of 200 and is_admin and is_teacher are boolean values.
+The User class inherits these methods and uses them to describe each attribute stored in the "users" table and their respective data qualities.
+In the above model, id is an integer that represents the primary key for "user" instances whilst "email", "password" and "first_name" are all defined as strings with a maximum length of 200. "is_admin" and "is_teacher" defined as boolean values.
 As seen above, the model can also describe default values so that, if the model is used to record an instance in the database and no value is provided for the attribute, the default is used.
 The attributes "children", "comments" and "contacts" all represent seperate entities that are linked with the "users" table via foreign key.
 The ORM associates these foreign tables with the "User" model so that joined results can be returned when the Python application communicates with the database.

 Another key feature of the ORM is its ability to craft complex SQL queries using simple Pythonic code.